Get Free Solar Panel Quotes

 • Solar batteries are a worthwhile investment for their convenience alone if you can afford them.

-• They’re particularly good if you want a solar PV system to reduce the amount of electricity you buy to the bare minimum.
+• They’re perfect if you want a solar PV system to reduce the amount of electricity you buy to the bare minimum.

 • For now, the simple fact is that solar batteries are expensive, even when factoring in the savings from not buying grid electricity.